Tennessee Tax-Free Weekend 2025

 - Backpacks, lunch boxes, and folders

-- Calculators and tablets
+- Calculators and computers

-- Shirts, pants, skirts and shorts
+- Shirts, pants, skirts, and shorts

-- Pens, pencils, notebooks and binders
+- Pens, pencils, notebooks, and binders

 - Socks, undergarments, and pajamas